Tegal Mampang (Transjakarta)

 Tegal Mampang (formerly Tendean) is a Transjakarta bus rapid transit station located on Kapten Tendean Street, Mampang Prapatan, Mampang Prapatan, South Jakarta, Indonesia.
 It is the eastern terminus of Corridor 13 and located at the eastern end of the corridor's elevated track, being one of the five stations built at-grade.

 The station is technically located near Tegal Parang station that serves Corridor 9.
 However, there is no paid transfer access to that station, and passengers are required to exit this station, cross the street, and enter that station, which requires paying again.

 History

-Because the station is located across the headquarters of Trans Media and its parent company CT Corp, it was initially named Trans TV during the planning period in 2014, named after the company's business unit in television broadcasting.
+During the initial planning period of Corridor 13 in 2014, the BRT station was initially named Trans TV, named after the headquarters of a television network of the same name, which is part of Trans Media subsidiary of CT Corp, to the southwest.
 Sometime later, the station was renamed to Tendean after the street of its location.
 Tendean BRT station was opened on 13 August 2017, three days before the inauguration of Corridor 13.

 In January 2024, the station was renamed Tegal Mampang in an effort to neutralise station names on the network from incidental usage of commercial brands and names of historic figures, in this case Captain Pierre Tendean (1939-1965), an Indonesian national hero.
-The new name came from the names of the two subdistricts bordering each other near the station, Tegal Parang and Mampang Prapatan.
+The new name is an amalgamation of names from the two subdistricts bordering each other near the station, Tegal Parang and Mampang Prapatan.